-Delays in the commissioning of the TZ Project or unanticipated increases in capital and operating costs may require the Corporation to obtain additional third-party financing or seek to complete further offerings of equity and/or debt, to build and commission the TZ Project and to fund future working capital, capital expenditures, operating and exploration costs as well as other general corporate requirements.
+Delays in the commissioning of the TZ Project or unanticipated increases in capital and operating costs may require the Corporation to obtain additional third-party financing or seek to complete further offerings of equity and/or debt, to build and commission the TZ Project and to fund future working capital, capital expenditures, operating and exploration costs as well as other general corporate requirements, despite the completion of the Project Financing.
 The success and the pricing of any such additional capital raising and/or debt financing will be dependent upon the prevailing market conditions at that time and upon the Corporation's ability to attract significant amounts of debt and/or equity without having a significant project already in production and with the possibility of having to secure significant amounts of indebtedness.

-There is no assurance that such financing will be obtained on terms satisfactory to the Corporation and, if raised by offering equity securities, any additional financing could involve a dilution to existing shareholders.
-Any lack of financing could result in the delay or indefinite postponement of construction, exploration and development of the TZ Project, which in turn would materially and adversely affect the market price of the Corporation's securities, among other consequences.
+There is no assurance that such additional financing will be obtained on terms satisfactory to the Corporation and, if raised by offering equity securities, any such financing could involve a dilution to existing shareholders.
 There is no assurance that the TZ Project will ever be brought into a state of commercial production or that its activities will result in profitable mining operations.